PingDirectory

 This is the expected response since this SCIM request does not have the permission needed to write to an entry.
 See Troubleshoot the SCIM 2.0 servlet extension for instructions on viewing the full server error message.

 3. An ACI should now be added to the ou=People,dc=example,dc=com subtree.
-Thist will grant permission to add entries to the said subtree as long as the SCIM request includes the ‘userAdd’ scope.
+This will grant permission to add entries to the said subtree as long as the SCIM request includes the ‘userAdd’ scope.
 This can be done by running the following ldapmodify command.
 Note that this ACI does not grant write access to attributes, which means modify operations will fail.
-See Overview of access control for more information on configuring ACIs.
+You can find more information about configuring ACIs in Overview of access control.

 $ ldapmodify